Scaling Optimized Hermite Approximation Methods: Introduction

 \subsection{How our results help better understand the Hermite approximation}

-According to the previous analysis, if the spatial truncation error or frequency truncation error is not negligible, we cannot expect a good approximation.
-Hence, finding the optimal scaling factor $\beta$ is equivalent to balancing the truncation error outside $\bigl[-\sqrt{2N}/\beta, \sqrt{2N}/\beta\bigr]$ in spatial domain and the truncation error outside $\bigl[-\beta \sqrt{2N}, \beta \sqrt{2N}\bigr]$ in frequency domain, which guarantees neither spatial truncation error nor frequency truncation error is too large.
-This simple observation leads to many amazing results: \begin{enumerate} \item For functions have exponential decay exp$(-c_1|x|^a)$ in spatial domain and exponential decay exp$(-c_2|k|^b)$ in frequency domain, by balancing we find the indicator \cref{eq:1116-0111} can achieve an order of exp$(-c|N|^\gamma)$ using $N+1$ truncated terms, where $\gamma$ satisfy
+According to the previous analysis, if the spatial truncation error or the frequency truncation error is not negligible, we cannot expect a good approximation.
+Hence, finding the optimal scaling factor $\beta$ is equivalent to balancing the truncation error outside $\bigl[-\sqrt{2N}/\beta, \sqrt{2N}/\beta\bigr]$ in the spatial domain and the truncation error outside $\bigl[-\beta \sqrt{2N}, \beta \sqrt{2N}\bigr]$ in the frequency domain, which guarantees that neither the spatial truncation error nor the frequency truncation error are too large.
+This simple observation leads to many amazing results: \begin{enumerate} \item For functions have exponential decay $\exp(-c_1|x|^a)$ in spatial domain and exponential decay $\exp(-c_2|k|^b)$ in frequency domain, by balancing we find the indicator \cref{eq:1116-0111} can achieve an order of $\exp(-c|N|^\gamma)$ using $N+1$ truncated terms, where $\gamma$ satisfy

-From \cite{boyd_fourier_2014} we know the Fourier transform of $u = e^{-x^{2n}}, n \in \mathbb{N}^+$ decay as exp$(-c|k|^{\frac{2n}{2n-1}})$.
-Hence \cref{eq:1116-0111} can be improved from exp$(-c_1|N|^{\frac{n}{2n-1}})$ to exp$(-c_2 N)$ by proper scaling.
-As we will show later, the Hermite approximation error (projection error or interpolation error) has the similar behaviour as the indicator \cref{eq:1116-0111}.
-Besides, Hardy's uncertainty principle says that a function and its Fourier transform cannot both decay faster than exp$(-cx^2)$ \cite{hardy_theorem_1933}, hence the spatial and frequency truncation error cannot both be smaller than exp$(-cN)$.
+From~\cite{boyd_fourier_2014}, we know the Fourier transform of $u = e^{-x^{2n}}, n \in \mathbb{N}^+$ decay as $\exp(-c|k|^{\frac{2n}{2n-1}})$.
+Hence \cref{eq:1116-0111} can be improved from $\exp(-c_1|N|^{\frac{n}{2n-1}})$ to $\exp(-c_2 N)$ by proper scaling.
+As we show later, the Hermite approximation error (projection error or interpolation error) has a behavior similar to the indicator \cref{eq:1116-0111}.
+Besides, Hardy's uncertainty principle says that a nonzero function and its Fourier transform cannot both decay faster than $\exp(-cx^2)$ \cite{hardy_theorem_1933}, hence the spatial and frequency truncation error cannot both be smaller than $\exp(-cN)$.
 The above analysis implies that the indicator \cref{eq:1116-0111} seems impossible to achieve a super geometric convergence.\\

-\item For functions have algebraic decay $1/(1+x^2)^h$ in spatial domain and exponential decay exp$(-c|x|^a)$ in frequency domain or vice versa, the classical result shows that without scaling the Hermite projection error (we define it later in \cref{eq:def-projHat}) is $N^{-(h-1/4)}$.
-Our results show that by proper scaling the error can be improved to about $N^{-(2h-1/2)}$.
-That is to say, a doubled convergence order can be achieved for this kind of functions.\\
+\item For functions have algebraic decay $1/(1+x^2)^h$ in the spatial domain and exponential decay $\exp(-c|x|^a)$ in the frequency domain or vice versa, the classical result shows that without scaling the Hermite projection error (we define it later in \cref{eq:def-projHat}) is $N^{-(h-1/4)}$.
+Our results show that by a proper scaling, the error can be improved to about $N^{-(2h-1/2)}$.
+That is to say, a doubled convergence order can be achieved for this kind of function. \\